12 Movie Sequels You Didn’t Know Were Cancelled

 I agree that this is certainly not the best film out there, but you can’t deny that the film was visually dazzling and a treat to watch on the big screen, with a somewhat functional storyline, and a treatment that wasn’t half bad, especially considering the kind of films that actually got sequels, which should have been sent to the gallows instead.

 Following the release of the film, there were talks of a sequel set in the real world centred around the lives of Sam and Quorra following the events of the previous film.
-The writers and director of ‘Legacy’ were brought back on board for the third instalment, but have since moved on to other projects, since the project remained in development stages for far too long, and Disney ultimately decided to invest in safer, already established properties, and ultimately went on to acquire Lucasfilm and Marvel Studios.
+The writers and director of ‘Legacy’ were brought back on board for the third installment, but have since moved on to other projects since the project remained in development stages for far too long, and Disney ultimately decided to invest in safer, already established properties and ultimately went on to acquire Lucasfilm and Marvel Studios.
 The sequel under the working title Tr3n, as of now is indefinitely postponed, or as director Joseph Kosinski stated, in “cryogenic freeze”, and in Hollywood terminology, sadly we all know what that means.

 4. The Amazing Spiderman 3/ Sinister Six